-Hip Fracture Replacement
+Hip Replacements after a Fracture

-Hip Fracture Replacement.
 A car accident can lead to a wide variety of different injuries.
 Some of these are more serious than others, and one of the most serious injuries is a hip fracture.
 Unfortunately, hip fractures are more common than many people realize.
 According to information which has been published by the Centers for Disease Control and Prevention:

 - On an annual basis, there are more than 300,000 hip fractures suffered by people aged 65 and older.